learnbyexample/Command-line-text-processing/gnu_awk.md

 3

 $ # dynamically changing ORS
+$ # ?: ternary operator to select between two expressions based on a condition
 $ # can also use: seq 6 | awk '{ORS = NR%2 ? " " : RS} 1'
 $ seq 6 | awk '{ORS = NR%2 ? " " : "\n"} 1'
 1 2